Skip to main content

 Health Care Transformation

 Vermont's healthcare system is at a crossroads.
 The cost of healthcare, like so many goods and services in Vermont, is already high and is increasing at an unsustainable rate.
-This is making the overall affordability of our beautiful state more challenging for Vermonters, in particular for families, older Vermonters, and our state's rural workforce.
+This is making the overall affordability of our beautiful state more challenging for Vermonters, particularly for families, older Vermonters, and our state's rural workforce.
 It makes it harder for Vermont employers to recruit and hire, set competitive prices, and even remain in business.
 Together with housing, healthcare is a major part of our overall affordability crisis, which makes it harder to live in Vermont, harder to move to Vermont, and harder to stay in Vermont.

 We must act to solve this critical problem.